Samsung Galaxy A56 alternatives

 TDD: N38, N40, N41, N77, N78

-In this comparison, the Samsung Galaxy A56 with the Exynos 1580 (4nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to its more efficient chipset.
+In this performance comparison, the Samsung Galaxy A56 with its Exynos 1580 (4nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to superior chipset efficiency.

-The Samsung Galaxy A56 offers 6 years of OS updates, while the Vivo Y18i provides 1 years.
-When it comes to security updates, Samsung Galaxy A56 leads with 6 years of support.
+Samsung Galaxy A56 offers 6 years of OS updates, whereas Vivo Y18i provides 1 years.
+For security updates, Samsung Galaxy A56 offers 6 years of support compared to Vivo Y18i's 2 years.

-Samsung Galaxy A56 has a superior AMOLED display, while Vivo Y18i uses an LCD panel.
-Moreover, it offers a higher 120 Hz refresh rate for smoother scrolling.
-Samsung Galaxy A56 also has a brighter display with 1900 nits, improving outdoor visibility.
-Notably, Samsung Galaxy A56 has a higher resolution display, resulting in sharper visuals.
+Samsung Galaxy A56 features a superior AMOLED display, while Vivo Y18i comes with an LCD panel.
+In terms of smoothness, Samsung Galaxy A56 offers a higher 120 Hz refresh rate, ensuring fluid scrolling and animations.
+Samsung Galaxy A56 also boasts a brighter screen with 1900 nits of peak brightness, enhancing outdoor visibility.
+Notably, Samsung Galaxy A56 offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Both phones have the same 5000 mAh battery capacity.
-Samsung Galaxy A56 supports faster wired charging at 45W.
+Both phones are equipped with the same 5000 mAh battery capacity.
+Samsung Galaxy A56 also supports faster wired charging at 45W, compared to 15W on Vivo Y18i.

-Samsung Galaxy A56 offers better water and dust resistance with an IP67 rating.
+Samsung Galaxy A56 offers better protection against water and dust with an IP67 rating.